LeonGuertler/LeonGuertler.github.io/_posts/2025-07-19-neurips-competition.md

 ![WnB Game Length](/docs/leaderboard.png){: width="100%" }

+## What to improve
+If you are not sure how to further improve model performance, here are some ideas:
+1. Use a larger reasoning model to create an SFT dataset before doing RL
+2. Build different Opponent Sampling strategies where you include a mix of fixed opponents and previous checkpoints
+3. Include other games into the training run (this works suprisingly well and we will publish a paper on this soon)
+4. Try using a different base model (either different model family, or an instruct/reasoning model)
+5. Train the model for longer

 ## Questions
-If you have any questions at all about the code, TextArena, UnstableBaselines or the competition, please message us on the competition [Discord](https://discord.gg/4Hzpxa7z)
+If you have any questions at all about the code, TextArena, UnstableBaselines, the competition; or just want to chat about research/self-play please feel free to join the competition [Discord](https://discord.gg/4Hzpxa7z)!
+If you are too shy to text publicly, our DMs are also open!